Arch9SK7/gba2bmp/README.md

 # Building
 Grab the source and you can build the tool using Pelles C for windows. just open the gba2bmp.ppj file within and build gba2bmp.exe :)

 All credit to Stickteo for making this.
-I am just finishing a fan translation and found his tool but foudn it had no build or instructions.
+I am just finishing a fan translation and found his tool but found it had no build or instructions.